Hats-Protocol/farcaster-delegator/README.md

 It can be useful to think about a FarcasterDelegator contract as a wrapper around an fid that adds more flexibility and control over who can cast from and administer the fid.
 For example, an organization could use a FarcasterDelegator contract to own an fid and share casting rights among a subset of its members.
 This use case is especially powerful with HatsFarcasterDelegator, since those rights can be programmed with the full flexibility of Hats Protocol, such as programmatic revocation.

+These docs are currently intended for smart contract developers and Farcaster client developers.
+Once support is added to at least one Farcaster client, we'll add docs for end users.

 ## HatsFarcasterDelegator.sol

 [`HatsFarcasterDelegator.sol`](./src/HatsFarcasterDelegator.sol) inherits from [`FarcasterDelegator.sol`](#farcasterdelegatorsol) and implements the `_isValidSigner()` function to authorize signers for various functions via Hats Protocol hats.